-After our incident at Shamrock the previous week, we decided to go to Killarney’s in Temecula.
+After an unsuccessful attempt the previous week, we decided to go to Killarney’s in Temecula.
 Traffic had another idea, and we were STARVING.
-We pulled in to Tilted Kilt before starvation took over and we attempted to eat each other.
+So, we pulled in to Tilted Kilt before starvation took over and we attempted to eat each other.

 I attempted to read off the list from the Hooley Menu to Matt.
 When I read the first item “Corned Beef Hash and Eggs,” he told me to stop.
 He didn’t need to hear anything else and was sold immediately.
 He also wanted their Scotch Eggs.
 I believe Scotch Eggs are not actually Irish, but Matt loves them.

-We were immediately greeted by the hostess, a change from the previous week at Shamrock.
+We were immediately greeted by the hostess, a change from the previous week.
 She took us over to a bar-top table so we could see the televisions.
 We started to look over the menu and found quite a few items of interest.
 After a few minutes looking at the menu, we were then offered drink menus.

 Irish Bloody Mary

 For my beverage of choice, I decided to go with the Irish Bloody Mary.
 A “typical” recipe contains tomato juice, Tabasco, Worcestershire sauce, salt, pepper, maybe lemon, all combined with vodka.
 The Irish Bloody Mary replaces the vodka with Jameson Irish Whiskey and was a delicious replacement!
 Perfectly spicy and the Jameson added something different to the drink.

 Matt considered a few of the options from the Hooley Menu.
 The “Guinness and IPA” from the regular drink menu caught his eye.
 Guinness mixed with Goose Island IPA, can’t go wrong there.